farbodsalimi/photox/README.md

 # photox

-Photox is a cli tool that automatically move photos to directories based on exif date taken.
+Photox is a cli tool that automatically moves photos to directories based on exif date taken.

 ## Installation